rickjarrell/kasper/about.md

 title:  About Rick Jarrell
 ---

-I’m a Product Manager with experience in B2B digital media and software.
-Right now, I'm building a messaging platform for the frontline workforce.
+I’m a Product Manager with experience in B2B software and digital media.

 I'm fascinated by all things product, business, and finance, and share my infrequent musings here and on [Twitter](https://twitter.com/rick_jarrell_).